LangatD/scores-app/README.md

-# scores-app
+# Scoring System app
-# Ctfroom Technical Screening Project

 ## Overview
 This project implements a scoring system using the LAMP stack (Linux, Apache, MySQL, PHP).
-It includes an admin panel to manage judges, a judge portal to assign scores to users, and a public scoreboard to display user rankings.
+It includes an admin panel for judge management, a judge portal to assign scores to users, and a public scoreboard to display user rankings.

 ## Setup Instructions
 1. **Install XAMPP**:
    - Download and install XAMPP from [apachefriends.org](https://www.apachefriends.org/).
    - Start Apache and MySQL services.
+   **Start Apache and MySQL Services**:
+   - Open a terminal and navigate to the XAMPP directory:
+     ```bash
+     cd /opt/lampp
+     sudo ./lampp start
+     ```

 2. **Database Setup**:
    - Open phpMyAdmin (`http://localhost/phpmyadmin`).
-   - Create a database named `ctfroom`.
+   - Create a database named `scoreapp`.
    - Import the `db.sql` file or run the SQL commands to create tables and insert sample data.

 3. **Project Files**:
-   - Copy the project folder to `htdocs/ctfroom` (e.g., `C:\xampp\htdocs\ctfroom`).
+   - Copy the project folder to `htdocs/scoreapp`.
-   - Access the project via `http://localhost/ctfroom`.
+   - Access the project via `http://localhost/score-app`.

 4. **Access Interfaces**:
    - Public Scoreboard: `http://localhost/ctfroom/public`